piercebhunt/FDA_Recalls_App/README.md

 - Oracle verifies with indexer that recall is ongoing and suggests that the customer requests refund
 - Create a smart contract pool with funds equivalent of the recall quantity price in algos or stablecoin
 - Customer item is verified through oracle and customer requests refund.
-- Oracle directs refund smart contract to appropriate company pool and requests a txn. company sends txn with notefield of recall item and code.
+- Oracle directs refund smart contract to appropriate company pool and requests a txn
+- Company sends refund txn with notefield of recall item and code.
-- Company can track all refunds using their own indexer parameters
+- Company can track all their recall refunds using their own indexer parameters

 Benefits of this application